 teams presenter mode powerpoint live

-6. PowerPoint Live / Presenter View in Microsoft Teams
+6. How To Use the Presenter View on Microsoft Teams Correctly

 teams presenter mode powerpoint live